 Plant-based massage oils can go rancid more quickly, so buy relatively small quantities and keep them in the refrigerator.

 You can transfer massage oils to plastic bottles for easier use during the massage.
-Many professional massage therapists wear a "holster" during massage.
+Many professional massage therapists wear a "holster" during a massage.

 You don't need to use that much -- just a half-teaspoon into the palm of your hand -- before applying it.
 Don't squirt massage oils directly from the bottle onto the person you're massaging.